Open enrollment is over, but you may still have coverage options.

-Once the 2017 Open Enrollment Period is over, you can enroll in or change your Health Insurance Marketplace Plan if you have a life event that qualifies you for a Special Enrollment Period.
+The deadline to enroll in or change a 2018 Marketplace Plan has ended.
+But you may still be able to enroll enroll in 2018 health insurance if you have a life event that qualifies you for a Special Enrollment Period.

 Life changes that can qualify you for a Special Enrollment Period